 d) Temporary work in a job that isn’t ongoing.

-Not only do we provide support for injured workers who feel alone in the process, skilled representatives know how to address the issues that arise in early intervention and can help to effectuate the team approach (assuming an early intervention return to work conversation is appropriate given the facts and circumstances of the claim).
+Many work injury claimants fees alone in this entire process.
+They are sad, angry, and frustrated.
+This is where resourceful representatives can help.
+Especially representatives that know how to address the issues that arise in early intervention.
+Good professionals can help effectuate the team approach.
+That is, assuming an early intervention return to work conversation is appropriate.
+After all, it all depends on the facts and circumstances of the claim.